Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 Natural Remedies for Schizophrenia Are They Safe or Effective

-While no single herb or supplement can “cure” schizophrenia, many clients benefit from natural treatments when used alongside psychiatric care.
+While no herb or supplement can treat schizophrenia on its own, many people experience meaningful improvements when natural treatments are used alongside psychiatric care.

 “In peer-reviewed journals, psychiatrists are now acknowledging nutrient deficiencies in schizophrenia—particularly zinc, B6, and methylation cofactors—as factors that influence treatment success.”